andrelochner123/rotater/README.md

-# rotater
+# Rotater
-Implements a function to rotate ImageData object obtained from HTML Canvas
+Implements a function to rotate ImageData object obtained from HTML Canvas using BiLinear Interpolation.

 ## Installation

 Clone the repository.
-Run command npm install in the root folder To use the vue test interface browse to the folder rotate_vue and run npm install in that folder as well.
+Run command *npm install* in the root folder To use the vue test interface browse to the folder rotate_vue and run *npm install* in that folder as well.

 ## Function prototype